Table of Contents

 1. Is the process rule-based?

-2. Is the data used by the process structured and in a digital format?
+2. Is the data structured and in a digital format?

 3. Is the process repetitive and high volume?

-4. Is there organizational consensus on the steps & decisions required to complete the process?
+4. Is there consensus on the steps and decisions?

 In order for a process to be automated, it must first be fully documented to reflect the steps taken on a “click-level.”
 This speaks to what type and how many clicks of a mouse are made as part of the process.